Portalum/Portalum.Zvt/README.md

 ![Portalum.Zvt.ControlPanel](/doc/ControlPanel.png)

+## EasyPay
+When you only want to transmit an amount to the payment terminal.<br>
+Then you can still look at our small tool.
+[Portalum.Zvt.EasyPay](https://github.com/Portalum/Portalum.Zvt.EasyPay)

 ## Tested Providers and Terminals

 We have already been able to test the terminals of these payment service providers.